JohnFawkes/AURA/README.md

     ```sh
     docker build -t poster-setter .
     ```
-4. Run the Docker Container (make sure to change the port and path to what you want)
+4. Run the Docker Container (adjust the volume paths and ports as needed):
     ```sh
-    docker run -d -p 8888:8888 -v '/mnt/user/appdata/poster-setter/':'/config':'rw' -v '/mnt/user/data/media/':'/data/media':'rw' poster-setter
+    docker run -d -p 3000:3000 -v '/mnt/user/appdata/poster-setter/':'/config':'rw' -v '/mnt/user/data/media/':'/data/media':'rw' poster-setter
     ```

-Before running the application in Docker, you need to set up a config.yml file.
-You can use the config.yml.sample file as a template.
-Be sure to place this file in the Docker's /config directory.

 ## Usage

+Before running the application, set up a `config.yml` file.
+You can use [config.yml.sample](config.yml.sample) as a template and place the file in the container’s `/config` directory.

-1. Access the web interface by navigating to `http://localhost:8888` in your browser.
+1. Access the web interface by navigating to `http://localhost:3000` in your browser.
 2. Browse all of your media server content and choose what you want to search Mediux for.
 3. Browse and preview Mediux image sets for that item.
 4. Select the set you want to use for your content.